PlayeRom/flightgear-addon-which-runway/README.md

 1. The preferred runways will be displayed first.
 They will have the additional information **Is preferred: Yes**.
 Typically, there will be only one runway, or possibly two, for large airports.
 This is the runway you should select.
 2. Not all runways will be displayed here, only those that were on the airport's preferred list for a given schedule.
-3. If a runway doesn't meet the maximum tailwind or crosswind criteria, it will be marked with the additional information **Is preferred: No**.
+3. If at least one of the runways from a column in the `rwyuse.xml` file does not meet the tailwind and crosswind criteria, then all runways in that column are marked as **Is preferred: No**.
 4. If no runway is suitable due to unfavorable wind conditions, everyone will receive the information **Is preferred: No**.
-You can then deselect the "Use preferred airport runways" option and simply check the runways by the highest headwind.
+You can then deselect the "Use the preferred runways at the airport" option and simply check the runways by the highest headwind.
 5. If the wind is variable, the criteria for max tailwind and crosswind are not checked, which means that no runways are rejected from the preferred ones.

 ![alt Preferred Runway](docs/img/6-preferred-rwyuse.png "Preferred Runway")

+For more information about `rwyuse.xml` file see [article on the FG wiki](https://wiki.flightgear.org/AI_Traffic#Runway_Usage_Configuration).

 ### Comments

 Some airports have incorrectly created `rwyuse.xml` files.
 For example, the number of runways in a column is not the same, or they have multiple schedule entries for the same aircraft type, each with the same time range.
 Such cases can produce illogical results or won't be fully supported.
 The example of how this should be done correctly, and what I used as a basis, is the `EHAM.rwyuse.xml` file, where the aircraft type has a single schedule from 00:00 to 24:00, and the preferred runway lists have the same number of columns.

-### Preferred runways and compatibility issues
+### Preferred runways at the airport and compatibility issues

-Currently, FlightGear uses the airport's preferred runways (if available) only for computer-controlled traffic.
-Therefore, if you start a session on a runway, your aircraft will be placed on the runway based on the highest headwind, without taking into account the airport's preferred runways.
+Currently, FlightGear uses the preferred runways at the airport (if available) only for computer-controlled traffic.
+Therefore, if you start a session on a runway, your aircraft will be placed on the runway based on the highest headwind, without taking into account the preferred runways at the airport.
 The good news is that this is recognized and marked with a FIXME comment in the FlightGear code :)

 Other add-ons, such as "Red Griffin ATC" (version 2.3.0 at the moment), work similarly.
 If you haven't created flight plan yet, and you ask "Red Griffin ATC" for departure information, you'll receive a takeoff runway based on the highest headwind, and this will usually not be consistent with what “Which Runway” indicates when using preferred runways.